-If you are in the market to buy a home you will find a number of residential options to choose from in Wellington that should match your lifestyle and budget needs.
-Whether you’re looking to purchase an affordable single family home or an equestrian horse property in Newport Beach CA or sell your Newport Beach home, let me be your guide to the real estate market as a top Newport Beach CA real estate agent.
+If you are in the market to buy a home you will find a number of residential options to choose from in Newport Beach that should match your lifestyle and budget needs.
+Whether you’re looking to purchase a single family home a condo, an oceanfront home, an equestrian horse property in Newport Beach CA, or sell your Newport Beach home, let me be your guide to the real estate market as a top Newport Beach CA real estate agent.

 A few of my real estate and life accomplishments that I am proud of include: